We say things like this all the time… to other people.

 “I could never handle all the things that you do – and you don’t even seem to think about it.
 You just do it.”

-Several years ago, I was generously offered inclusion in a Masters class in musical theatre by the instructor, Amy Herzberg, who’d directed me in a musical a few months before.
-My classmates were young people studying for their MFA, Masters of Fine Arts.
-All had a bunch of experience on the stage.
+Several years ago, I was generously offered inclusion in a Masters class in musical theatre by the instructor, Amy, who’d directed me in a musical a few months before.
+My classmates were students mostly in their 20’s, studying for their Masters of Fine Arts.
+All had a bunch of experience on the stage and impressive resumes.

 Me?
 I didn’t have much.
-I hadn’t taken acting since high school.
-And, to make matters more complicated (in my own mind..), they were more than twenty years my junior.
+I hadn’t taken an acting class since high school.
+And to make matters more complicated (in my own mind..), they were more than twenty years my junior.